telatin/VirSorter/README.md

 # VirSorter

-This is the QIB Fork of VirSorter
 [![Build Status](https://travis-ci.org/telatin/VirSorter.svg?branch=master)](https://travis-ci.org/telatin/VirSorter)

+This is the QIB Fork of VirSorter.
+Changes that could be of public interest will be pulled to the original repository.

+~Andrea Telatin

 # Original README